 The classical runtime is greater than the hybrid divide-and-conquer runtime whenever $\mathcal{C} > \mathcal{Q}$, i.e.

 so that our hybrid divide-and-conquer approach improves on the classical runtime whenever $c > \frac{\beta}{1-\alpha}$, where $\beta$ is such that $\frac{\text{poly}_2(n)}{\text{poly}_1(n)}=n^\beta$.

-It would be interesting to estimate how the ratio $\alpha \in [\frac{1}{2},1)$ evolves depending on $\kappa$, for various ordering of the vertices of the search tree (Depth-first search and Breadth-first search in particular).
+It would be interesting to estimate how the ratio $\alpha \in [\frac{1}{2},1)$ evolves depending on $\kappa$, for various ordering of the vertices of the search tree (depth-first search and breadth-first search in particular).

 A careful reader may notice that numerous problematic assumptions have to be taken into account to achieve, arguably, very small improvements.
 We point out that this is all a consequence of our setting chosen to enable us to provide \emph{clean statements about asymptotic speed-ups}.
 In particular, it is for these reasons that we assume that the quantum computer scales with some quantity which can be used to characterize run times and space efficiencies.
 This is the ``natural instance size''.

 However, one can easily switch to a less demanding model.
 Let $c(n)$ be the space complexity of the fastest known quantum algorithm for the problem class under considerations.
-If we assume that the quantum computer is of the size $\kappa c(n),$ which is still smaller than what we need to run the basic algorithm hence interesting, stronger results may be possible, with the expense being a less clean, and more conditional, analysis.
-Note that, in the real world, a QC will offer an advantage in real-compute time, whenever it is used in a hybrid setting and the quantum device achieves a real-compute-time speed-up (not as a scaling statement, but in the units of seconds), on the particular sub-instance.
+If we assume that the quantum computer is of the size $\kappa \cdot c(n),$ which is still smaller than what we need to run the basic algorithm hence interesting, stronger results may be possible, with the expense being a less clean, and more conditional, analysis.

+Note that, in the real world, a quantum computer will offer an advantage in real-compute time, whenever it is used in a hybrid setting and the quantum device achieves a real-compute-time speed-up (not as a scaling statement, but in the units of seconds), on the particular sub-instance.
 Real-world analyses of speed-ups, for fixed instance sizes must thus take into account real-world parameters.

-However, at present we interested in the more theoretical questions, and believe further improvements are still possible in this much more stringent, and more general model.
+Although in the present work, we are interested in the more theoretical questions, we believe that further improvements are still possible in this much more stringent, and more general model.
 This leads us to the next section, which discusses the general limitations on the speed-ups obtainable by the the hybrid method.